poridhiEng/poridhi-labs/Poridhi Labs/MiniNet/Lab 08/README.md

-# Two-Subnet Network Lab Using Mininet
+# Two-Subnet Network Topology with Routing using Mininet

 This lab demonstrates how to create a network with two subnets (172.16.20.x and 172.16.30.x) connected by a router using Mininet.
 Each subnet contains three hosts connected through a switch.